 - Endorses packaging, product creation, and design intervention

-What is MSME loan
+What is an MSME loan

 MSME loans are unsecured loans that many financial institutions are providing to cover various business-related costs on credit.
 These loans come with clear eligibility requirements that the borrower must meet.
-The Indian Government and RBI describe MSME loans as funds to help businesses in terms of financing, infrastructure and other areas.
+The Indian Government and RBI describe MSME loans as funds to help businesses in terms of financing, infrastructure, and other areas.

 These loans are also provided by financial institutions under several government schemes such as